Unusual Options Activity Insight: SoFi Technologies | Benzinga

 Unusual Options Activity Insight: SoFi Technologies

-SoFi Technologies (NASDAQ:SOFI) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $15.24 following the option alert.
+Shares of SoFi Technologies (NASDAQ:SOFI) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $16.31.

 - Sentiment: BEARISH